kwanglo/Intro2DL/kwanglo_project_proposal.md

 This three models are widely adapted in various classification and also used in simple NLP classifications like Ham/Spam filters.<br>
 In addition, classification methods like **Decision Tree** and, **Random Forest** can be also implemented.<br>
 <br>
-Initial datasets used in model building are 'VRM dialog' and 'Korean emotion-labeled continuous/singular dialog'.<br>
+Initial datasets used in model building are 'VRM dialog' and 'Korean emotion-labeled singular dialog'.<br>
 Each dataset will be used in building different(intend/sentiment) models.<br>

 ## Model Testing